Alcoa's split brings losses from its aluminum smelters into focus

-NEW YORK Alcoa Inc's (AA.N) decision to split in two will sharpen pressure on one of the world's top aluminum producers to cut costs or close unprofitable smelting capacity, as worries over China's output mounts and prices hit multiyear lows.
+NEW YORK, Sept 28 Alcoa Inc's decision to split in two will sharpen pressure on one of the world's top aluminum producers to cut costs or close unprofitable smelting capacity, as worries over China's output mounts and prices hit multiyear lows.

 For the company that helped create the aluminum industry more than a century ago, separating the faster-growing plane and car parts business from the legacy primary smelting operations placates shareholders, who have complained that weak aluminum prices have battered the company's stock value.